outmoded/hapijs.com/lib/tutorials/caching.md

    }
 });
 ```
+**Listing 1** Setting Cache-Control header

-Example also illustrates that `expiresIn` value can be overridden with `ttl(msec)` function using [response object](http://hapijs.com/api#response-object) interface.
+Listing 1 also illustrates that the `expiresIn` value can be overridden with the `ttl(msec)` method prodided by the [response object](http://hapijs.com/api#response-object) interface.

-See [route-options](http://hapijs.com/api#route-options) for more options.
+See [route-options](http://hapijs.com/api#route-options) for more information about common `cache` configuration options.

 ### Last-Modified

-In some cases the server can provide information when resources was last modified.
-When using either the `file` or `directory` route configuration option, the underlying module, [inert](https://github.com/hapijs/inert) add `Last-Modified` for every requested file.
+In some cases the server can provide information when resources were last modified.
+When using either the `file` or `directory` route configuration option, the underlying module, [inert](https://github.com/hapijs/inert), adds the `Last-Modified` header to every response payload.

-When `Last-Modified` is set on response hapi compares it with `If-Modified-Since` coming from client to decide if the response status code should be `304`.
+When the `Last-Modified` header is set on a response, hapi compares it with the `If-Modified-Since` header coming from client to decide if the response status code should be `304`.

-Assuming `lastModified` is Date object you can set this header via [response object](http://hapijs.com/api#response-object) interface.
+Assuming `lastModified` is Date object you can set this header via [response object](http://hapijs.com/api#response-object) interface as seen below, in Listing 2.

-**Listing 2** Setting Last-Modified header
 ```javascript
    reply(result).header('Last-Modified', lastModified.toUTCString());
 ```
+**Listing 2** Setting Last-Modified header

-There is one more example using `Last-Modified` in [last section](#client-and-server-caching).
+There is one more example using `Last-Modified` in the [last section](#client-and-server-caching) of this tutorial.

 ### ETag

-The ETag header is alternative to `last-modified` where server provides token (usually checksum of resource) instead of last modified timestamp.
-Browser in next request sends this ETag in `If-None-Match` header.
-Server compares it with new `ETag` and return `304` if it's the same.
+The ETag header is an alternative to `Last-Modified` where the server provides a token (usually the checksum of the resource) instead of last modified timestamp.
+The browser will use this token to set the `If-None-Match` header in the next request.
+The server compares this header value with the new `ETag` checksum and responds with `304` if they are the same.

 You only need to set `ETag` in your handler via `etag(tag, options)` function:

-**Listing 3** Setting ETag header
 ```javascript
    reply(result).etag('xxxxxxxxx');
 ```

-Check `options` parameter for `etag` function on [api](http://hapijs.com/api#response-object) page for more details.
+**Listing 3** Setting ETag header

+Check the documentation of `etag` under the [response object](http://hapijs.com/api#response-object) for more details about the parameters and available options.

 ## Server side caching

 hapi provides powerful server side caching via [catbox](https://www.github.com/hapijs/catbox) and makes using cache very convenient.
-This tutorial help you to understand how catbox is utilized inside hapi and how you can leverage it.
+This tutorial section will help you understand how catbox is utilized inside hapi and how you can leverage it.

-Catbox has two interfaces.
+Catbox has two interfaces; client and policy.

 ### Client

-[Client](https://github.com/hapijs/catbox#client) is low-level interface, which basically allows you set/get key-value pairs.
-Its initialized with one of the available adapters ([Memory](https://github.com/hapijs/catbox-memory), [Redis](https://github.com/hapijs/catbox-redis), [mongoDB](https://github.com/hapijs/catbox-mongodb), [Memcached](https://github.com/hapijs/catbox-memcached), [Riak](https://github.com/DanielBarnes/catbox-riak)).
+[Client](https://github.com/hapijs/catbox#client) is a low-level interface that allows you set/get key-value pairs.
+It is initialized with one of the available adapters: ([Memory](https://github.com/hapijs/catbox-memory), [Redis](https://github.com/hapijs/catbox-redis), [mongoDB](https://github.com/hapijs/catbox-mongodb), [Memcached](https://github.com/hapijs/catbox-memcached), or [Riak](https://github.com/DanielBarnes/catbox-riak)).

 hapi always initialize one default [client](https://github.com/hapijs/catbox#client) with [memory](https://github.com/hapijs/catbox-memory) adapter.
 Lets see how we can define more clients.

-**Listing 4** Defining catbox clients
 ```javascript
 var Hapi = require('hapi');